 Contango and backwardation are the terms used in the futures market to describe two different situations.
 In both cases, the situations pertaining to the prices of a security or a commodity in the futures market.
 In the below discussions, we will attempt to appreciate and understand the differences between contango vs backwardation.
 But for better clarity, in the next paragraph, let us first define the common terminologies used in the futures market.

 The spot price of a commodity or security is the price at which the commodity or security is available for immediate purchase and delivery.
 In other words, the prevailing market price of the security or commodity is the spot price.
-Futures price on the other hand is the price at which the commodity is trading in the futures market for its actual delivery on a future date (can be a year, six months, etc.).
+On the other hand, the futures price is the price at which the commodity is trading in the futures market for its actual delivery on a future date (can be a year, six months, etc.).

 What is Backwardation?